Angina occurs when part of the heart does not receive enough oxygen. It may feel like pain, squeezing, or pressure in the chest.

 - learning how to handle or avoid stress

-- eating fruits, vegetables, whole grains, low-fat or no-fat dairy products, and lean meat and fish
+- having a diet that is rich in fruits, vegetables, whole grains, low-fat or no-fat dairy products, and lean sources of protein

-Nitrates, such as nitroglycerin, are most often prescribed for angina.
-Nitrates prevent or reduce the intensity of angina attacks by relaxing and widening blood vessels.
+Doctors often prescribe nitrates, such as nitroglycerin, for angina.
+Nitrates prevent or reduce the intensity of angina by relaxing and widening the blood vessels.

 - calcium channel blockers